Increase Response Rates

 Your recipients will often reply to your outgoing message right away.
 As a medium, texting generally comes with an expectation of responsiveness.
 For that reason, it is important to be strategic about when you send outgoing messages.
 Before sending, make sure your message is going out at a time when you are prepared to respond in the immediate future.

-In particular, when sending to multiple recipients in a segment, make sure you (or your team if sending from a group account) are going to be available to review and respond to the volume of replies you will receive.
+In particular, when sending to multiple recipients in a segment, make sure you (or your team if sending from a shared inbox) are going to be available to review and respond to the volume of replies you will receive.

 Only text recipients about information that has an end goal in mind.
 Avoid text messages that are not part of a larger goal or strategy, unless they are being sent to strengthen the relationship with the recipient.
 A focused communication strategy helps maximize the effectiveness of texting as a tool for student engagement and success.
 Before you send a text, ask yourself, "Does this help move me towards my larger goals with this recipient/conversation?".